Sex doll: Austria

 As prostitution is legalized and regulated, there are no legal restrictions concerning sex dolls in Austria and numerous brothels are offering sex dolls for clients.
 Although sex dolls originally started appearing in Austria around 1980, they gained popularity in 2017 when a brothel started offering sex doll services to clients.
 This can be attributed to the fact that the dolls have become more realistic in recent years.

 In addition to being able to have intercourse with the sex doll, some places allow clients to purchase sex dolls for themselves.
 One of the biggest laufhauses in Vienna offers sex in the laufhaus with dolls alongside real women.

 According to brothel owners who offer sex dolls, the dolls are being properly cleaned after every session.
 Unprotected sex with sex dolls is also allowed, but it is not advised as there is no guarantee that the dolls are being cleaned after each client.

 Botswana

 The importation of sex dolls for men has been banned in Botswana according to Section 178 of the Botswana Penal Code.
 The law further abolishes the right to "possess, lend, trade-in, export, import, and or exhibit obscene objects or any objects tending to corrupt morals in Botswana", which includes sex dolls.

 China

-In China, it is not illegal to buy and use sex dolls.
+In China, it is legal to buy and use sex dolls.
 In 2020, sex doll experience halls appeared in many cities in China.